CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 if you need more information about it.

 6. When finished, you can launch the application with the url that you can find in the *domains* panel in the left sidebar.

+### Install a Wordpress plugin with Git

+Wordpress plugins can be installed from the administration panel, to help the user.
+However, this way doesn't work with git.
+Indeed, as explained above, deploying with git prevents to keep files uploaded by the user and the plugin installed on the admin panel will be lost at the next deployment, because the code of the plugin isn't tracked by git.

+To solve this problem, we recommend to install the plugin manually by copying the content of the plugin to the `/wp-content/plugins/` folder, add the new files to git and then deploy your application.

+The plugin will then be available in the **Extensions** section of your admin panel and you will be able to manage it as others Wordpress plugins.
+To uninstall the plugin, the procedure is the same as before except that you have to delete the folder corresponding to the plugin you want to delete.
+The extension will be automatically disabled, but we recommend you to delete it from you admin panel before removing the file, in order to clean your database and all files that the plugin could have created.

 ## Optimise and speed-up your Wordpress